formalco/datahub/README.md

-See `example` for examples.
+See `/example` for examples.
 Be sure to set your secrets in environment variables.

 ---

+# Examples

-Ingestion: `datahub ingest -c ingest/formal_to_datahub.dhub.yaml`
+Run Ingestion: `datahub ingest -c ingest/formal_to_datahub.dhub.yaml`

-Action: `datahub actions -c actions/datahub_to_formal.yaml`
+Run Action: `datahub actions -c actions/datahub_to_formal.yaml`

 If you are having trouble installing on M1, see the following: https://segmentfault.com/a/1190000040867082/en